-The Dubai Desert Classic was the first European Tour event to be played on the Arabian Peninsula when it was inaugurated in 1999.
-Since then it has developed into one of the season’s key tournaments, with the prize fund of over $3 million attracting a high-class field to the UAE.
+The Dubai Desert Classic was the first European Tour event to be played on the Arabian Peninsula when it was inaugurated in 1989.
+Since then it has developed into one of the season’s key tournaments, with the prize fund of $9 million attracting a high-class field to the UAE.

 Ordinarily, this is played the week following the Abu Dhabi Championship with the Abu Dhabi Golf Club around an hour’s drive from this tournament’s host course, the Emirates Golf Club.

 The impressive list of recent winners here includes Bryson DeChambeau, Sergio Garcia, Tiger Woods and Henrik Stenson.
 No player has won this more often than 3-time winners Ernie Els and Rory McIlroy with The Big Easy victorious in 1994, 2002 and 2005, McIlroy in 2009, 2015 and 2023.

 |2023||Rory McIlroy||-19||1 Stroke||Emirates Golf Club|